Dogs are Unavoidable but You Can Coexist Peacefully!

 Staying safe around unfamiliar dogs can feel overwhelming if you have a dog phobia.
 Let’s face it.
 Dogs are everywhere!
 They are the world’s most popular pet.
 However, many people also experience an intense fear of dogs, also known as cynophobia.
 This specific phobia disorder can cause anxiety or panic attacks, which can be triggered when people encounter dogs.
 Additionally, the panic can also be triggered by just hearing a dog bark or even watching a movie featuring a dog.

-For some people with this phobia, it can become a persistent fear, where finding ways to avoid dogs becomes second-nature and interferes with their daily life.
-Many people let their dogs off their leads or leashes which causes the problem to be even more complex.
+For some people with this phobia, it can become a persistent fear, where finding ways to avoid dogs becomes second-nature and interferes with daily life.
+Many people let their dogs off their leads to run around as they please.
+This unpredictability can cause even more worry and stress.
+However, don’t worry, we will share some proven tips to help deal with an unknown dog in a positive way.

 Staying Safe Around Unfamiliar Dogs Is Easier than You Think!

 Learning how to stay safe around unfamiliar dogs is a great first step to overcoming your fear of dogs.
-Simply understanding more about dog body language, barks and behaviour can also equip you with more confidence with how to respond appropriately.
+This starts by simply understanding more about dog body language, barks, and behaviour.
+This knowledge can equip you with more confidence in how to respond appropriately.
+Thus, this guide will help you stay more safe around unfamiliar dogs.
 Fortunately, this is not too difficult as this article will help show you.
 A happy dog and an unhappy dog are easy to tell apart.

 Recognising the Body Language of Dogs: Signs of Friendliness vs. Caution